proycon/LaMachine/README.md

 LaMachine can also be used on a Linux/BSD/Mac OS X system without root access (provided a set of prerequisites is available on the system).
-This is done through an extension for Python VirtualEnv (using Python 3), as we provide a lot of Python bindings anyhow.
+This is done through an extension for Python VirtualEnv (using Python 3.3 or later), as we provide a lot of Python bindings anyhow.
 This offers a local environment, ideal for development, that binds against the software globally available on your system.
 All sources are pulled from git and compiled for you.

 1. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``  (or [download the ZIP](https://github.com/proycon/LaMachine/archive/master.zip) manually from github)
 2. In a terminal, navigate to the directory where you want to create the